M-arcus/cloudron-docs/docs/knowledge-base/user-management.md

 ## Administrators

 A Cloudron administrator is a special right given to an existing Cloudron user allowing them to manage apps and users.
-To make an existing user an administator, click the edit (pencil) button corresponding to the user and check the `Allow this user to manage apps, groups and other users` checkbox.
+To make another existing user an administator, click the edit (pencil) button corresponding to the user and check the `Allow this user to manage apps, groups and other users` checkbox.

 <img src="/img/administrator.png" class="shadow">